Can I buy directly from you?

 If I nail or staple my new engineered floor do I need a sound and/or vapor barrier, and what kind should I use?

-Yes.
-A vapor retarder of asphalt-saturated paper should be installed on the sub-floor before installing the floor.
-This will help retard moisture from below and can help reduce noise from having wood on wood contact.
+on the sub-floor before installing the floor.
+This will help retard moisture from

 How do I clean and care for my floor?